funkhaus/wp-shopify/README.md

 </div>
 ```

-Remember that tags marked with data attributes like `data-cart="line-items"` and `data-cart="line-item-count"` will fill themselves automatically.
+Remember that tags marked with data attributes like `data-cart="line-items"` and `data-cart="line-item-count"` will fill themselves automatically - all you need to do is make sure the product ID metadata is set on the product's Page.